SamGree/Battleships/README.md

   - I found extra dot at the end of the input option.
 It solved.

      - ![Tux, the Linux mascot](/readme.images/bug.extra.png)
 - AttributeError: "str" object has no attribute "name".Then I ensure that the class is defined correctly and the name attribute is properly assigned in the __init__ method. it solved.

      - ![Tux, the Linux mascot](/readme.images/bugs.python.png)
-- name: error "randint" is not defined, solved by typing correct name.
+- Name: error "randint" is not defined, solved by typing correct name.
      - ![Tux, the Linux mascot](/readme.images/bug.randint.png)

 - This error appear when I forgot to import the platform in the top of the file.
 It solved.